INTERNATIONAL TRADE - 2022/3

 The learning and teaching strategy is designed to:

 This module develops and uses economic models to examine the role of international trade in an increasingly integrated global economy.
 We will also examine empirical evidence related to these models.
-The teaching strategy will be based on theoretical lectures, in-lecture exercises and discussion, as well as on directed self-study.
+These learning objectives will be achieved through a combination of theoretical lectures, tutorial exercises and directed self-study.
+The lectures will provide an overview of the material which the students then follow-up on with directed self-study, using textbooks and selected original articles from the international trade literature.
+Finally, the tutorial exercises will provide a mixture of quantitative exercises and more open-ended discussion, which will allow students to apply and deepen their learning..

 The learning and teaching methods include: